Andrew Benintendi, Brad Keller named Royals players of the month

 In April, Benintendi lead the team with a .373 batting average, .419 on-base percentage, 25 hits, and 10 RBIs.
 Also, marked the 7th-best clip all-time by a Royal in April (min.
 65 at-bats) and was the highest since Hunter Dozier hit .375 (30-for-80) in April 2019.

-During the spanned from April 16-29, he recorded a career high tying 11 game hitting streak where he slashed a .436 batting average.
-During his hitting streak, Andrew also recorded an RBI in five straight games from April 23-28, matching the longest such streak of his career, done two other times in 2021.
+During the span from April 16-29, he recorded a career high tying 11-game hitting streak with a .436 batting average.
+During his hitting streak, Benintendi also recorded a RBI in five straight games from April 23-28, matching the longest such streak of his career, done two other times in 2021.

 This is Benintendi’s third Royals Player of the Month Award since joining the club last season.

-Starting pitcher Brad Keller tied for 5th best ERA in American League posting a 2.19 ERA and only giving up six runs in 24.2 innings over four starts.
+Starting pitcher Brad Keller tied for fifth-best ERA in American League posting a 2.19 ERA and only giving up six runs in 24.2 innings over four starts.

 During the month, opponents held a .165 batting average as he marked the third-lowest clip among AL pitchers.

-Keller recorded a team-leading 3 quality starts, including 6.0 shutout innings in his season debut on April 9, in which he held the Guardians to just 2 hits and 1 walk.
+Keller recorded a team-leading three quality starts, including six shutout innings in his season debut on April 9, in which he held the Guardians to just two hits and one walk.

 This is Keller’s seventh Pitcher of the Month Award, one behind Zack Greinke and Joakim Soria (8 each) for the most since the honor was first introduced in 1995.